 Current research also indicates that galectins have important roles in modulating the immune and inflammatory response to cancer that contributes to neoplastic transformation, tumor cell survival, angiogenesis and metastasis.

 Applying our understanding of carbohydrate biology and chemistry, we have rationally designed several highly potent, selective, oral small-molecule “glycomimetic” antagonists of Galectin-3.
 These novel compounds have proven anti-fibrotic and antitumor activity, as demonstrated in various animal models of disease.
+In March of 2022, GMI-2093 was selected as the lead Galectin-3 antagonist for further pre-clinical development.

 If you are interested in partnering for our galectin antagonists, please email: email@example.com